-I recently interviewed my friend John Wopperer about the food marketing industry.
+I recently interviewed a colleague about the food marketing industry.
 Our conversation was focused on clarifying the topic of Food Brokers, also known as Sales and Marketing Agencies (SMA’s).

-John founded his own SMA, Venture Sales Group, which he and his partners successfully sold to Acosta recently.
+John founded his own SMA which he and his partners successfully sold to Acosta recently.
 Acosta is one of the largest SMA’s in the U.S. I hope the interview will shine some light on this topic and explain the somewhat complicated process of how a food manufacturer or brand can get their product out into the world.
 And how sales and marketing agencies help make that happen.

 Lionel: Can you explain the difference between brokers and sales and marketing agencies?

 John: They’re interchangeable – they mean the same thing.
 That word ‘broker’ had, over the years, been used in the food industry to describe independent companies that provide services to food manufacturers to help them sell their products.
 But ‘sales and marketing agency’ or SMA, is now used more commonly than ‘broker’.

 Lionel: We’ll stick with sales and marketing agency (SMA) from here on out.
 Can you tell us more about what they do?

 John: The essential function of an SMA is providing a shared service to their clients – food manufacturers and food brands.
 These are services manufacturers could do for themselves, but SMA’s can provide greater efficiency by specializing and providing them to many companies.